 A film that presents the viewer with a complete picture of what it means to advocate for an imperiled species protected within Yellowstone National Park; contrasted against an uncertain future because of wolf hunting taking place just beyond the park’s borders.

 “Inside the Heart of Wolf Advocacy- The Yellowstone Story” tells the stories of people working to preserve the legacy of wolves in Yellowstone National Park.
 A Wolves of Douglas County Wisconsin Film.
 Produced by Rachel Tilseth And Maaike Middleton and Directed by Rachel Tilseth.
-Donate Here to support this film project
+Make a tax deductible contribution here to support the film project.

 These stories will be the inspiration that helps the viewer to gain insight into the heart of wolf advocacy.
 Marc Cooke is one of the wolf advocates with a story to tell.
 Mark Cooke founded the nonprofit called Wolves of the Rockies headquartered out of Stevensville, Montana.